-Learn about this shade loving spring perennial called Pulmonaria or lungwort, it's an interesting history and why you may want to grow it in your garden.
+Learn about this shade loving early spring perennial called lungwort.
+It's interesting history, and why you want to grow it in your garden.

 You know it's spring when the daffodils and tulips are in bloom, and the forsythia proudly display their blast of yellow.
-However, another lesser-known beauty, often seen at the first sign of spring is a pretty little perennial, called Pulmonaria, aka lungwort.
+However, another lesser-known beauty, often seen at the first sign of spring is a pretty little perennial, called Pulmonaria.

 Pulmonaria aka Lungwort

-Lungwort, its common name, is an herbaceous shade loving perennial that grows about a foot tall, with oval leaves in varying shades of green.
+Pulmonaria is the botanical or scientific name more common known as Lungwort.
+This herbaceous shade loving perennial grows about a foot tall, with oval leaves in varying shades of green.
 The flowers can be white, red, shades of pink, and a beautiful shade of blue.
-Being a sucker for all blue flowers, it's one of my favorites, given to me by my dear friend Arlene.
+Being a sucker for all blue flowers, the image above depicts one of my favorites, given to me by my dear friend Arlene.

 It is really easy to grow.
-Pulmonaria shows up early in the spring when you are dying to see new growth.
-It requires little to no maintenance and is one plant that the deer and other critters leave alone.
+Lungwort plants show up early in the spring when you are dying to see new growth.
+It requires little to no maintenance, it's drought tolerant and is one plant that the deer and other critters leave alone.

 Why is it called Pulmonaria?